gromgit/jstips-xe/tips/xx.md

 If the changes are significant, label them as **potentially breaking changes** to remind everyone to pay special attention.
 This applies especially if your monkeypatch actually _fixes_ the function to comply with the API documentation; if you don't:

-- your colleagues may write their own fixes, and the combined fix "stack" will probably do strange things,
+- your colleagues may write their own independent fixes, and the combined fix "stack" will probably do strange things,
 - the library author finally fixes the function, and the library upgrade + your forgotten monkeypatch breaks the function again, but in a different way

 ### DON'T: Monkeypatch new functions to "core objects".